git/git.github.io/SoC-2015-Ideas.md

 conversion issues).

-The idea of this project is to dive into the Git source code and convert, say, `git-add--interactive.perl` and/or `git stash` into proper C code, making it a so-called "built-in".
+The idea of this project is to dive into the Git source code and convert a couple of shell and/or Perl scripts into portable and performant C code, making it a so-called "built-in".

+The plan is to start with something small, such as `git-pull.sh` to get into the groove, and then advance to more complex scripts.